 Guaranteed to Run

-When you see the "Guaranteed to Run" icon next to a course event, you can rest assured that your course event — date, time, location — will run.
+When you see the "Guaranteed to Run" icon next to a course event, you can rest assured that your course event — date, time — will run.
 Guaranteed.

 SQL Server High Availability Course Information